There are a lot of problems with how people talk about spirituality.

 Lots of the words above (awareness, mindfulness, God, unfabricated) are really great words for describing what we feel or experience.

 The point of it is to help us move towards the mystery of life – to be able to connect more precisely and sensitively with things that can feel ineffable, rather than to adopt fixed truths.
 To do this in a meaningful way that clarifies and connects us with our realities.

 We want to avoid reifying experience too much – we want to facilitate a way to let go of unhelpful fixed perceptions and open up to being more present with the spiritual side of our experience, which tends to be a more flowing and changeable aspect of being.

-We can use clear, descriptive words to share our states of being in a way that feels connecting and can help people to find their own version of them.
+We can use clear, descriptive words to share our states of being in a way that feels connecting and we can help people to find their own version of them.
 We can share experiences that feel enlightening for people.

 Or we can create concrete ideas where one person knows what ‘enlightenment’ is and the other people don’t.